Vladimir7280/dash-masternode-tool/doc/config-connection-direct.md

 # Connection to a local FIX daemon
 In this scenario, you will use your own FIX daemon configured to serve JSON-RPC requests on your local network or any network you can access directly.
-The most convenient way to achieve this is to run a daemon on the same computer as the DMT application itself.
+The most convenient way to achieve this is to run a daemon on the same computer as the FIXMT application itself.

 ## Install the FIX Core wallet
 We will use the official FIX Core client as the FIX daemon for this configuration.
 Install it now if not already installed.
 Binary installers for macOS, Linux and Windows can be downloaded from the [official site](https://www.fix.org/wallets), while documentation on the installation process is available on the [FIX Wiki](https://docs.fix.org/en/stable/wallets/fixcore/installation.html).